uminho-miei-engseg-19-20/EngSeg/README.eng.md

 ## Announcements

+**02/May/2020**

+- The presentation of the 11th class was made available (go to [videos_aulas](videos_aulas)).
+- The worksheet for the 11th class was made available.
+- The slides were made available for the 11th class.

 **30/Apr/2020**

 The delivery date for project 2 has been postponed for one week.
 The new date is 11/05/2020.